-My advice, my resources, prizes and time and people soak it up.
-And while I continue to love what I do, when my the community that I’ve built doesn’t support me in return, it can be hard.
+The advice, the resources, the prizes, time and people soak it up.
+And while I continue to love what I do, when the community that I’ve built doesn’t support me in return, it can sting.

 As I continue to work through the emotions, here’s how I’m doing.

-I never thought that it mattered but, according to Google, 85% of those people are of Caucasian descent.
+I never thought that it mattered but, according to Google, 85% of my community are of Caucasian descent.
 My community (no matter the color of their skin) brings me JOY.

 I’m black and so is my family.
-We came to the continental United States from the Caribbean for a change of pace and of course more opportunities.
+My forever boyfriend and I came to the continental United States from the Caribbean for a change of pace and of course more opportunities.
 To have a better life.
 We are entrepreneurs, we are hard workers, we are black in America.

-We’ve been hard hit with financial burdens that come with working for yourself during a pandemic and no big support system to speak of.
+We have been hard hit with financial burdens that come with working for yourself especially during the last two years and no big support system to speak of.

 People are asking others in private conversations, in Facebook groups and statuses…They’re asking how they can help a black business, how they can talk to their kids, how they can be better humans.

-It occured to me that many people (even the ones that follow me), are not aware how they can support my small business.
+It occurred to me that many people (even the ones that follow me), are not aware how they can support my small business.

 A black owned business.

-I don’t sell tangibles.
+I don’t sell tangibles…YET.
 My business is primarily information.
-In fact, when information is inquired of me, many expect me to be an open book like an encyclopedia with no thought into how my business survives.
+In fact, when information is inquired of me, many expect me open book like an encyclopedia with no thought into how my business survives.